 During the first phase of Initial New Hire, trainees will receive 65 flight hours per bid period (pay will be pro-rated as applicable).
 Crewmember pay dates are the 7th and 22nd of each month.

 Home Study Packet

-Trainees will receive a home study packet at least 10 days before attending Flight Attendant Training and will be tested on the contents on the first day.
+Trainees will receive a home study packet at least 10 days before attending Initial New Hire Flight Attendant Training and will be tested on the contents on the first day.
 Failure to pass will result in dismissal from the training.

 Initial Operating Experience (IOE)

-Once the IOE has been successfully completed, the new hire will be assigned a reserve work schedule at his/her assigned domicile.
+Once IOE has been successfully completed, the new hire will be assigned a reserve work schedule at his/her assigned domicile.
 If relocation is required, the new hire will be given four days to relocate to the assigned domicile upon completion of initial new hire ground training (prior to IOE).
 SkyWest will provide up to three nights of hotel accommodations at a trainee’s domicile if needed.

-Thirty to ninety days following IOE, the third and final phase of Initial New Hire Flight Attendant Training will be conducted.
+Thirty to 90 days following IOE, the third and final phase of Initial New Hire Flight Attendant Training will be conducted.
 This final phase, known as the Initial Line Check, must be completed with a satisfactory score.

-Domiciles will be assigned at the end of Initial New Hire Flight Attendant Training.
-Assignments will be based on operational need as well as company seniority.
+Domiciles will be assigned following the end of Initial New Hire Flight Attendant Training.
+Assignments will be based on operational need, as well as company seniority.
 Those who prefer a different domicile than they are assigned may submit a transfer request after they have completed IOE.
 Transfer times vary depending on the growth in the desired domicile.

 Seniority is determined by the flight attendant’s date of hire (the first day of training) and the last four digits of their Social Security number.